SalomePlatform/adao/doc/en/ref_algorithm_MeasurementsOptimalPositioningTask.rst

 .. include:: snippets/Header2Algo01.rst

-This algorithm provides optimal positioning of measurement points by an EIM (Empirical Interpolation Method) analysis, in a iterative greedy way from a set of given state vectors (usually called "snapshots" in reduced basis methodology) or obtained by a direct simulation during the algorithm.
-Each of these state vectors are usaully (but not necessarily) the result :math:`\mathbf{y}` of a simulation :math:`H` for a given set of paramters :math:`\mathbf{x}=\mu`.
+This algorithm provides optimal positioning of measurement points by an EIM (Empirical Interpolation Method) analysis.
+These positions are determined in a iterative greedy way, from a pre-existing set of state vectors (usually called "snapshots" in reduced basis methodology) or obtained by a direct simulation during the algorithm.
+Each of these state vectors are usually (but not necessarily) the result :math:`\mathbf{y}` of a simulation :math:`H` for a given set of parameters :math:`\mathbf{x}`.

 There are two ways to use this algorithm:

 #.
 In its simplest use, if the set of state vectors is pre-existing, it is only
-   necessary to provide it by the option "*SetOfSnapshots*" of algorithm.
+   necessary to provide it by the algorithm option "*EnsembleOfSnapshots*".
 #.
 If the set of state vectors is to be obtained by simulations during the
    course of the algorithm, then one must provide the :math:`H` simulation operator and the parametric :math:`\mathbf{x}` state space design of